 This is the last FRC report to use the Tier 1 / Tier 2 / Tier 3 classification.
 The FRC acknowledged that the system has been perceived as a league table, which was never its intention.
 Future reporting will emphasise proportionality and outcomes rather than file-level pass rates on a small inspection sample.
 The effectiveness of firms’ own quality management systems will carry more weight.

-For non-Big 4 firms, the shift away from tiered reporting could cut both ways.
+For mid-tier firms, the shift away from tiered reporting could cut both ways.
 Removing the league table removes a reputational pressure point.
 But a more outcomes-focused approach that inspects SoQM quality (not just file quality) raises the bar for firms with immature quality management systems.
 A firm that passes most of its file reviews but has a weak SoQM annual evaluation may find itself under closer supervision than before.

 The FRC also signalled a broader concern about the audit market structure.
-Developments in technology (including AI in audit), ownership structures (private equity investment in audit firms), and the business environment are all creating new challenges.
+Developments in technology (including AI in audit), ownership structures (private equity investment in audit firms), plus the business environment are all creating new challenges.
 The FRC explicitly stated that it does not want its supervisory approach to create disproportionate barriers to entering or remaining in the PIE market.
-That's a signal to smaller firms that the regulator recognises the market needs them, even while holding them to standards they're currently not meeting.
+That’s a signal to smaller firms that the regulator recognises the market needs them, even while holding them to standards they’re currently not meeting.

 Worked example: reading the findings against your own files